1. Risk Warning

 In particular, Contracts for Difference ('CFDs') are complex financial products and not suitable for all investors.
 CFDs, are leveraged products that mature when you choose to close an existing open position.
 By investing in CFDs, you assume a high level of risk and can result in the loss of all of your invested capital.

-- While trading through the Client Terminal the Customer shall be responsible for the risks of financial losses caused by:
+- While trading through the Client Terminal the Client shall be responsible for the risks of financial losses caused by:

-- (a) customer's or Company's hardware or software failure, malfunction or misuse;
+- (a) Client's or Company's hardware or software failure, malfunction or misuse;

-- (b) poor Internet connection either on the side of the Customer or the Company or both, or interruptions or transmission blackouts or public electricity network failures or hacker attacks, overload of connection;
+- (b) poor Internet connection either on the side of the Client or the Company or both, or interruptions or transmission blackouts or public electricity network failures or hacker attacks, overload of connection;

 - (c) the wrong settings in the Client Terminal;

 - (e) the Client disregarding the applicable rules described in the Client Terminal user guide and in the Company's Website.

 - The Client acknowledges that under Abnormal Market Conditions the period during which the Instructions and Requests are executed may be extended.

 - The Client acknowledges that only one Request or Instruction is allowed to be in the queue at one time.
 Once the Client has sent a Request or an Instruction, any further Requests or Instructions sent by the Client are ignored and the "Order is locked" message appears until the first Request or Instruction is executed.

 - The Client acknowledges that the only reliable source of Quotes Flow information is that of the real/live Server's Quotes Base.
 Quotes Base in the Client Terminal is not a reliable source of Quotes Flow information because the connection between the Client Terminal and the Server may be disrupted at some point and some of the Quotes simply may not reach the Client Terminal.